vlad-i/Android-Disco-Light/README.md

   - The app can work with a network of phones.

 **Dependencies:**
-  - Android
   - Java 1.8 (It may work on older versions too.)
-  - At least one phone with a working microphone
+  - At least one phone with a working microphone and with Android

 **License:** Not chosen yet.
 For now, you can use the software for free, but without distribuiting it or a modification of it.